GraphDatabaseExperiments/eFD_experiments/README.md

 For a detailed manual on how to replicate the experiments please see the [step by step guide](https://github.com/GraphDatabaseExperiments/normalization_experiments/tree/main/experiments_manual) found in the experiments manual folder.

+In addition this repository contains a [full version of the research paper](https://github.com/GraphDatabaseExperiments/normalization_experiments/tree/main/extended_paper_version) outlining details on mathematical proofs.

 ## Preliminaries:

 The software used to perform the experiments carried out in our research are: